Derived Categories of BHK Mirrors: Background

 The mirrors in Examples \ref{FermatQuintic} and \ref{NonGorMirror} do not have an obvious relation.
-Although Batyrev mirror symmetry would predict the same family of mirrors for two hypersurfaces $Z_{A,G}$ and $Z_{A', G}$ that sit in the same toric variety, the BHK mirror construction does not give the same prediction.
-This question of if $Z_{A^T, G^T_A}$ and $Z_{(A')^T, G^T_{A'}}$ are birational has been well-studied recently by many approaches.
+The BHK mirror construction does not predict the same mirror for two (symplectomorphic) hypersurfaces $Z_{A,G}$ and $Z_{A', G}$ that sit in the same toric variety.
+However, the question of if $Z_{A^T, G^T_A}$ and $Z_{(A')^T, G^T_{A'}}$ are birational has been well-studied recently by many approaches.
 The theorem below states a relevant amalgamation of these results (which is not described in full generality):

 \begin{theorem}[\cite{Bor13, Sho14, Kel13, Cla13}] Take two polynomials $F_A$ and $F_{A'}$ as above so that the Calabi-Yau hypersurfaces $Z_A$ and $Z_{A'}$ are hypersurfaces in the same weighted projective space $\P(q_0, \ldots, q_n)/G$ where $J_{F_A} = J_{F_{A'}} \subseteq G \subseteq SL(F_A) \cap SL(F_{A'})$.
-One then has two CY orbifolds $Z_{A,G}$ and $Z_{A',G}$ as hypersurfaces in the orbifold $\mathbb P(q_0, \ldots, q_n) / (G/ J_{F_A})$.
+One then has two CY orbifolds $Z_{A,G}$ and $Z_{A',G}$ as hypersurfaces in the orbifold $\P(q_0, \ldots, q_n) / (G/ J_{F_A})$.
 The BHK mirrors $Z_{A^T,G^T_A}$ and $Z_{(A')^T, G^T_{A'}}$ are birational. \end{theorem}

 In the following sections, we mesh the many approaches to this question with variational geometric invariant theory in order to prove a result more in line with Kontsevich's homological mirror symmetry---derived equivalence.